Font Utilities

 dm.plot_fonts(ncols=4, font_size=12) # inspect available families

-Font management utilities for matplotlib.
+Font management utilities for Matplotlib.

 dartwork_mpl.fs(n: int | float) float[source]

-Return base font size + n.
+Return the base font size plus n.

 Parameters:

-n (int or float) – Value to add to base font size.
+n (int | float) – Offset to add to rcParams['font.size'].
+Positive values increase, negative values decrease.

 Returns: